 From the first basement floor to the third floor, 59 retail facilities occupying a total area of some 7,600m² offer food, beverages and other products and services to support global player’s lifestyles.
 The first basement floor features an area’s first upscale supermarket and casual restaurants.
 The first ground floor is populated with stores selling Japanese sweets, candies and wines suitable as Toranomon Hills gourmet souvenirs.
 The second floor hosts retailers selling everyday fashion items and miscellaneous goods.
 The third floor, in addition a wide range of restaurants for lunch and dinner, is the home of Toranomon Yokocho, a landmark dining area featuring a rich variety of famous restaurants from throughout Tokyo.

 On the first floor, a bus terminal measuring some 1,000m² is directly accessible on foot to Toranomon Hills Station on the Hibiya Subway Line and Toranomon Station on the Ginza Subway Line.
 The terminal is the departure and arrival point for airport limousine buses and the Bus Rapid Transit service connecting the city center and waterfront area.
 On the second floor, a pedestrian deck connects the Business Tower and Toranomon Hills Mori Tower.
-Together with Shintora-dori Avenue integrated with Loop Road No. 2, the pedestrian network connects the entire Toranomon Hills area.
+Together with Shintora-dori Avenue integrated with Loop Road No. 2, the pedestrian network connects the entire Toranomon Hills.
 In addition, when Loop Road No. 2 is fully opened it will provide extra-easy access to Haneda Airport, further cementing Toranomon Hills as the newest “Gateway to Tokyo” connecting central Tokyo with the world.